stacks-network/sbtc-docs/src/best-practices.md

 ### No Direct Usage Of I/O

 Please avoid using direct I/O calls in libraries at all costs - I/O can be bound directly in the final application.
 Our libraries should never use direct I/O in an ideal world, as I/O destroys [deterministic behavior](https://en.wikipedia.org/wiki/Deterministic_system).
-[Determinism](https://en.wikipedia.org/wiki/Determinism) is essential for testing and debugging because it allows us to reliably reproduce behavior.
+[Determinism](https://en.wikipedia.org/wiki/Determinism) is essential for testing and debugging because it allows us to reproduce behavior reliably.
 If we can avoid I/O in our libraries, we may achieve 100% test coverage for them.

 A direct I/O call works like a virus.
 If a function `g` uses another function `f` that uses a direct I/O call, then `g` also uses a direct I/O call.
 Now, we have a huge challenge writing a unit test for the `g` function.
 Solution: If we can't change the `f` function, we may consider using a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).